axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 npm start
 ```

+Your site is now running at http://localhost:6006.
+Open your code editor of choice and edit your desired component/package in
+`src/components/js`.
+Save your changes, and the browser will update in real time!

 ## Rules and Lintings

 - We export only Web Components.
 No separate distribution of SASS mixins, JS, HTML and SCSS files.